 Are you maximizing your lunch break at work and enjoying it to the fullest?
-Many of us don’t realize just how important this midday break is for our mental and physical wellbeing, and therefore aren’t utilizing it in the right way.
+Many of us don’t realize just how important this midday break is for our mental and physical well-being; therefore, we don’t use it correctly.
 To recharge yourself for what’s left of the afternoon, take these tips for unwinding during your lunch break.

 Meditate